Alan Cobham: Personal life

 In the summer of 1922 he married Gladys Lloyd, and they subsequently had two sons; Geoffrey (b.1925) and Michael (b.1927).
+After National Service and a short career at the Bar, Michael Cobham followed him into the Flight Refuelling business, and for many years was in charge of it.

 Lady Cobham died in 1961 at the age of 63.

-He retired to the British Virgin Islands, but returned to England, where he died in 1973.
+Cobham retired to the British Virgin Islands, but returned to England, where he died in 1973.

 Legacy

 In 1997, Cobham was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.